sami-arifuz/Student-Data-Manager/README.md

 - Using the Terminal:

 Alternatively, you can run the app directly from the terminal by navigating to the directory where main.py is located.
 For example:

 python "C:/Users/samia/OneDrive/Desktop/Python Project/main.py"

-## Game Elements
-- xxyy
-- xxyy

 ## Libraries Used
 The following libraries are used in this project:

-- Pygame
+- Tkinter:

+Used to create the graphical user interface (GUI) for the app.
+It provides the interactive elements like buttons, input fields, and labels.

-- xxyy
+- Matplotlib:

+Used for visualizing student marks in a bar chart format.
+It helps create clear, graphical representations of the student data for easy comparison.

 ## Project Structure
 - `ErrorHandling/`: Contains classes for handling various errors.